Weave Code

 • Pros:

-• GA4 Compatibility: Built for Google Analytics 4 (GA4), the modern standard, ensuring future-proofing.
+• GA4 Compatibility: Supports Google Analytics 4 (GA4), the latest iteration of Google Analytics, aligning with modern analytics needs.

 • Cons: